AriFordsham/GHCWiki/newcomers.md

 - [\#9777](https://gitlab.haskell.org//ghc/ghc/issues/9777) - -msse flag could be handled better by the driver

 Once you fix the bug, make sure to write a test-case proving that you've done what you said.
-Then, use git to prepare patches and post these to the bug report.
+Then take some time to get to know and submit a code review to \[Phabricator\].
 If the patch looks good, one of the committers will put it into the GHC codebase.
 Then, tackle another bug!

 ## Practical advice